 Dr Kate Goldie Townsend

-I am an Associate Lecturer for Politics and SSIS.
 I teach on modules across Politics, mainly in Political Theory.

 I have two young children who help to keep me grounded, resilient, and determined, they also make sure I go to the beach at least once a week.